JustasGau/NodesJS/README.md

 - repeating tiled background
 - dynamic sizes that are limited to outer container
 - for now container objects should not have a complex "flex like" positions, but should be set in a vertical/horizontal grids
+- window and container seeeeeeem similar???
+- window could be a container with extra constructors for buttons and headers to make a functional window base
+- add "profesional" comments to document the code